Overview of the euro short-term rate (€STR)

 Pursuant to Article 11 of the €STR Guideline, any person may submit to the ECB a written complaint about any aspect of the €STR determination process that they reasonably consider has significantly affected their interests.

-Complaints may be submitted by post to €STR Complaints, European Central Bank, 60640 Frankfurt am Main, Germany.
+Complaints may be submitted by post or by e-mail to €STR Complaints, European Central Bank, 60640 Frankfurt am Main, Germany.